101shaan/BlitzHash/PRESENTATION.md

 ---

-## 🔐 The Analogy
+## The Analogy

 Think of hashing like **locks**:
 - A **bank vault lock** (SHA-256) is secure but slow.
-- A **gym locker lock** (BlitzHash) is fast and easy.
+- A ** locker lock** (BlitzHash) is fast and easy.

 You don’t need a bank vault to store your gym shoes —
 and you don’t need cryptographic security to check if two files are the same.

 ---

-## 🗣️ If Someone Asks “Why Not Just Use SHA-256?”
+## If Someone Asks “Why Not Just Use SHA-256?”

 > “Because SHA-256 is for security — stopping hackers, forging signatures, protecting passwords.
 >
 > But in most real systems, data isn’t under attack.
-What matters is **speed** — how fast can we process and identify massive amounts of information.
+What matters is how fast can we process and identify massive amounts of information.
 >
 > BlitzHash explores that performance frontier, similar to how Google built CityHash and Facebook built xxHash for their systems.”

----

-## 🧾 Summary

-**BlitzHash** is a **performance engineering project** exploring how fast a modern CPU can hash data while staying consistent and reliable.

-It’s not about cryptography —
-it’s about **data efficiency, optimization, and raw speed**.

----

-*(Live demo and benchmarks available on laptop.)*